danielrivard/homeassistant-innova/README.md

 ##### Repeat the process for multiple units

-#### Yaml
-* Next, in HA's configuration.yaml you would need to add this new integration
-  * ``` yaml
-    climate:
-      - platform: innova
-        host: [IP_ADDRESS_OF_INNOVA_UNIT]
-        scan_interval: 1200
-      - platform: innova
-        host: [IP_ADDRESS_OF_OTHER_UNIT]
-        scan_interval: 1200
-    ```
-  * Where host being the IP address of your innova unit (Strongly suggested that you give it a reserved DHCP address in your router, so it never changes)
-  * scan_interval is how often HA will contact the unit to retrieve its state (300s => 5 minutes)
-    * I found that scanning too often leads to the unit stopping to respond.
-    * When a setting is changed, and the command receives a successful response, it will update the internal state of HA without needing to wait for a scan
-  * Restart Home Assistant
+##### Restart Home Assistant

-At this point you should have a new entity that can control the Innova unit.
+At this point you should have a new device with a climate entity that can control the Innova unit and a sensor entity for the current ambient temperature.